FerasBinHussain/eye-movement/README.md

 # Eye-Movement

-In this project, I used some of my skills in manipulating styles.
+In this exercise, I used some of my skills in manipulating styles.
 In addition, I was exploring what is possible when HTML, CSS, and JavaScript come together!

 I've created a web page with two eyes that follow your mouse movement.